mdk199/parking_lot/README.md

-# PARKING LOT
+## PARKING LOT
-This code is developed only to support parking lot for cars but is extensible enough to support parking of any type and dimensions.
+This code is developed only to support parking lot with for cars but is extensible enough to support parking of any type and dimensions.
-It has all proper exception handling for various cases like `same registration number vehicle cannot be parked twice`.
+It has all proper exception handling for various cases.

-## Getting Started
+### Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Pre-requisites